I Love Europe

 The song lyrics describe the dream of friendship and peace all across Europe, and compares the nations with one big family.

 The single was released on 12 March 2008, and it peaked at 15th position at the Swedish singles chart.
-The song als charted at Svensktoppen for 18 weeks between 6 April–3 August 2008, peaking at 5th position.
+The song also charted at Svensktoppen for 18 weeks between 6 April–3 August 2008, peaking at 5th position.
 The song also appeared as a bonus track on Christer Sjögren's studio album Mitt sköna sextiotal, released in September the same year.